savitagup/901NodeIntro-1/Labs/Ch03-npm/1-package/README.md

-# Chapter 2: Practice with package.json and npm
+# Chapter 3: Practice with package.json and npm
 ## Objectives:
 * You will create a package.json and use npm to obtain packages for a project

 ## Steps

-1. In your \WIP directory, create the directory structure \WIP\Ch03\1npm-local
+1. In your \WIP directory, create the directory structure \WIP\Ch03\npm-with-package

 1. Open a command prompt at that location (VSCode integrated terminal) and issue this command:
 `npm init`

 1. Go through the wizard to create a package.json.
-Call the project `timeexample` and accept given defaults.
+Call the project `timeexample`.
+Notice, and accept the other default values.
 You can supply whatever info that you like.
 This is more for you to practice and see the outcome of the wizard.

+1. Once complete - view the geerated package.json.

-1. We want to get the package called Moment, and to add it to the newly created package.json.
+1. We want to get the package called `moment`, and to add it to the newly created package.json.

-1. Execute this from the command line: npm install moment --save
+1. Execute this from the command line:
+`npm install moment --save`

 1. Review the updated package.json.
 Can you see the changes?